White Residue on Clothing

 - Always use the correct amount of HE detergent CLICK HERE for additional information

 Using too much detergent

-Using non high efficiency (HE) detergent
+Using non-high efficiency (HE) detergent

-Use of a non-HE detergent in an HE washer may result in white "clumps" of undissolved detergent.
+Use of a non-HE detergent in a HE washer may result in white "clumps" of undissolved detergent.
 Rewashing clothing items should remove these clumps.
 Running items through the dryer will also help remove these clumps.
 Always use only HE detergent.

 "Clean Washer" cycle needs to be run

 affresh® cleaners are available at many retailers.
 Find one here.